Jay-davisphem/crop_health_monitoring_simulation/README.md

 This modular design allows for easy maintenance and scalability, making it possible to add new features or modify existing ones without impacting the entire system.
 Each file has a clearly defined role, ensuring that team members can work independently on different parts while understanding how they fit into the overall project.

-Happy coding, and feel free to ask if you need any more details, daviSPhem!
+Happy coding, and feel free to ask in the whatsapp group if you need any more details!